The Secretariat is the point of contact for all IOSCO members, committees and task forces, and is responsible for the

 Ms. Raluca Tircoci-Craciun, Head of Growth and Emerging Markets, Implementation Monitoring and Senior Policy Advisor

-Raluca joined the General Secretariat in March 2010 and leads the Growth and Emerging Markets (GEM) and the Implementation Monitoring Departments.
+Raluca joined the General Secretariat in March 2010 where she leads the Growth and Emerging Markets (GEM) and the Implementation Monitoring Departments.
 Her responsibilities involve coordinating the Secretariat's support to the GEM Committee and its members; the implementation of IOSCO's monitoring efforts, including the work of the Assessment Committee, the FSB Standing Committee on Standards Implementation (SCSI) and the FSB's Implementation Monitoring Network (IMN).
-Raluca is also involved in IOSCO's investor education related work, and coordinates the Secretariat’s support to IOSCO's Retail Market Conduct Task Force.
-She is also involved in the coordination of the work of the IOSCO Sustainable Finance Network and is coordinating the work of the IOSCO’s four regional committees.
+Raluca is also involved in the coordination of IOSCO's investor protection and conduct related work, including the Secretariat’s support to IOSCO's Retail Market Conduct Task Force.
+She is also involved in the coordination of the work of the IOSCO Sustainability Task Force and the work of the IOSCO’s four regional committees.
 She has also been involved in the Working Group on IOSCO's Strategic Plan to 2020 and the resulting follow up work.

-Raluca has over 16 years of experience in securities regulation and in the international arena.
+Raluca has over 19 years of experience in securities regulation and in the international arena.
 Prior to joining IOSCO, she headed the Projects and Procedures Department of the European and International Relations General Directorate at the Romanian National Securities Commission.